Macrometacorp/pyC8/docs/c8ql.rst

 ----

 **C8 Data Fabric Query Language (C8QL)** is used to read and write data.
-It is similar to SQL for relational databases, but without the support for data definition operations such as creating or deleting :doc:`databases <database>`, :doc:`collections <collection>` or :doc:`indexes <indexes>`.
+It is similar to SQL for relational fabrics, but without the support for data definition operations such as creating or deleting :doc:`fabrics <fabric>`, :doc:`collections <collection>` or :doc:`indexes <indexes>`.
 For more information, refer to `C8 Data Fabric manual`_.